 WB-57 Aerosol Mission (WAM)

 The WAM mission took place in the Spring of 1998.
-All six flights originated in Houston, Texas, and covered a latitude range of 9N to 46N.
+All six flights originated from Ellington Field, Houston, Texas, and covered a latitude range of 9N to 46N.
 Most flights were about six hours in duration.
 The PALMS instrument collected over 28,000 spectra of individual particles during WAM, the first aircraft mission that the instrument participated in.
 MJ Mahoney supplied the MTP data which is used to show the tropopause height in the graphs.
-In addition, this site has some photos of the WB-57F aircraft at Ellington Field in Houston.

 |WAM - select a flight to begin viewing spectra|